buzzo123/animeunity-downloader/README.md

 # Anime Unity Scraper

-A Python script to scrape and download anime episodes from Anime Unity.
+A Python script to scrape and download anime episodes from Anime Unity (https://www.animeunity.so/).

 ## Features